This article was last updated on 20/07/2023

 - Similarly, the amount we’re paying to fill our cars at the petrol station or charge them at electric charging points has increased substantially over the past year.

 - The new Energy Price Guarantee came into force on 1 October 2022 and although it has alleviated the threat of further energy prices rising over the next two years, bills for the typical household are still more than double what they were this time a year ago.

-- In an attempt to curb inflation, the Bank of England has hiked rates seven times since December 2021, when the cost of borrowing was 0.10%, to its current level of 2.25%.
+- In an attempt to curb inflation, the Bank of England has hiked rates several times since December 2021, when the cost of borrowing was 0.10%, to its current level of 5%.
 Banks have since passed this increase through to mortgage holders.
 This impacts both homeowners on variable mortgage rates or needing to refinance, and landlords who will undoubtedly pass the cost on to tenants through increased rent.

 - Credit cards with rates linked to the base rate will cost consumers more in increased borrowing costs.